jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Improvement: Updated prometheus dependency
 - Bugfix: Don't include non overlapping tuple versions in the bounding box query
 - Bugfix: Fixed NPE in closeable helper
+- Bugfix: Fixed a bug in the interval overlapping calculation

 ### Version 0.4.0 (Stable) - 21.01.2018
 - New Feature: Size in byte and tuples are stored in Zookeeper